stylehatch/bryant/readme.markdown

 - [apple-touch-icon.png](#):
   Again, this is my gravatar, and it shows up in iOS and various other apps that use this file as an "icon" for your site.

+## Adding Posts
+There are currently 6 supported post types in this theme.

+- Text
+- Photo
+- Quote
+- Link
+- Audio
+- Video

+These are defined in the posts YAML front matter such as

+    type: text

+These types affect how the post is rendered.
+Some post types have extra post specific front matter like `photo_url` or `link`.
+You can see how they work in the example posts for each type.

+## Adding Pages
+All HTML or Markdown files with YAML front matter will be parsed as individual pages separate from posts.
+In order to get these to show up in the main navigation they will need the following YAML front matter.

+    ---
+    layout: page
+    title: "title"
+    weight: 3
+    ---

+Weight is used to determine the order within the navigation items (1-10).

 ## Deployment